 So is the cover art on games important to me?
 No. But it’s a bonus if they look pretty.

-What do you think to gaming cover art?
-Is it still an important factor of gaming for you?
+What do you think of video game cover art?
+Is it still an important factor in gaming for you?
 Or should companies spend their development cash on something more worthwhile?

 Other opinions on the subject of game cover art:

 - Man Fat: How Important Is A Game’s Cover Art?

 - Silvercublogger: Don’t Cover The Art, Unless…